 d.
 Measures to support re-establishment of transport and ensure the safety of passengers and personnel include assistance to stranded travelers in getting them safely back home, guidelines for border management and control and rules on protection of passenger rights under different border regimes etc.

-The Government Office for Development and European Cohesion Policy (GODC), the Managing Authority for the ERDF, the ESF and the Cohesion Fund, is taking swift action to address any COVID-19-related challenges and issues that affect the implementation of EU Cohesion Policy in Slovenia. dedicated subpage provides access to all current guidelines and recommendations of the GODC, the Slovenian Government and the European Commission on how Cohesion Policy should be implemented during the COVID-19 pandemic.
+The Government Office for Development and European Cohesion Policy (GODC), the Managing Authority for the ERDF, the ESF and the Cohesion Fund, is taking swift action to address any COVID-19-related challenges and issues that affect the implementation of EU Cohesion Policy in Slovenia.
+A dedicated subpage provides access to all current guidelines and recommendations of the GODC, the Slovenian Government and the European Commission on how Cohesion Policy should be implemented during the COVID-19 pandemic.